praneeth-bojanala5/realitystream/README.md

-Our [Run Models CoLab](input/industries) provides Logistic Regression, Support Vector Machines (SVM), MLP, RandomForest, XGBoost
+Our [Run Models CoLab](input/industries) provides Logistic Regression, Support Vector Machines (SVM), MLP, RandomForest, XGBoost.

 Our main input is currently industry features by county for exploring environmental impact targets.
 We are also creating [CoLabs for Exiobase International Trade Flow](https://model.earth/profile/trade).